 The station closed to passengers in 1951, but remained open to goods on the now goods only line to Macduff.
 The link between the canopies was removed and westbound platform building reduced.

-Turriff box (dating from 1900) closed in 1961.
-This was unusual in being approached either by an elevated walkway from the east/south bound platform or steps from ground level.
+Turriff box (dating from 1900) was staffed until 1961 and closed in 1962.
+This box was unusual in being approached either by an elevated walkway from the east/south bound platform or steps from ground level.
 It was on the south bank of the Burn of Turriff, close to the former locomotive shed, the line and turntable of which survived until around 1900.
 The unusual placing allowed the view west beyond the station building (and its unusual connected canopies) to the level crossing.

 The line was cut back to Turriff in 1962.
 After the cut back the lines through the platforms were lifted but the goods yard remained in operation with a loop within the sidings alongside a mill, and a set of three sidings at the east end.